 Erin: Your website indicates your flowers are available at both the Floramax and UFG auctions in Auckland.
 What are the flower auctions like there and how does that process work for farmers like you?

-Zoe: Because we live in such a rural part of New Zealand, the flower auctions have been a crucial part in getting our product out to the masses in the most simplest and efficient way possible.
+Zoë: Because we live in such a rural part of New Zealand, the flower auctions have been a crucial part in getting our product out to the masses in the most simplest and efficient way possible.
 All our product is picked fresh, chilled and then packed into cardboard flower boxes, which are then shipped overnight in refrigerated trucks to the market floor in Auckland.

-The flower auctions in NZ are all run using the Dutch auction system, where the bidding starts with a high asking price then moves lower until sold.
+The flower auctions in New Zealand are all run using the Dutch auction system, where the bidding starts with a high asking price and then moves lower until sold.
 Buyers place bids at whatever price they are willing to pay, first person to place a bid gets the product.
 The system is fast and efficiently deals with large volumes of product.
 It also reflects very quickly what is in demand and what is not!

 All in all though, mum and I still really like selling through the auction.
-Floramax has been incredibly supportive of our little farm, taking the time each year to visit us, offering lots of encouragement and answering any questions or concerns we may have.
+Floramax has been incredibly supportive of our little farm, taking the time each year to visit us, offering lots of encouragement, and answering any questions or concerns we may have.
 It’s that personal touch that we value from them the most.

 Erin: What flowers are you most excited about growing this season?
 Any new varieties you’ve added to the mix that show promise?

 There are a few new additions that I’m really excited about this season.
-In the rose field a single petalled beauty called Sparrieshoop is fast becoming a favourite.
+In the rose field, a single-petalled beauty called Sparrieshoop is fast becoming a favourite.
 I love the simplicity of her blooms, delicate white ruffled petals surround the sweetest yellow stamen.
 She grows on tall stems, and each stem is laden with blooms, I can’t recommend her enough.

-In the clematis patch we’ve had a couple of stand outs, but nothing compares to Violet Elizabeth, big double lilac blooms that always stop me in my tracks.
+In the clematis patch we’ve had a couple of standouts, but nothing compares to Violet Elizabeth, big double lilac blooms that always stop me in my tracks.

 Last but not least Campanula punctata ‘Pink Chimes’ is a real beauty.
 I spotted her flowering in my grans garden last year and dug out a few runners to trial.
-It’s doing amazingly, in fact it’s quickly spreading through our garden beds.
-To me that’s the definition of a good plant, easy care and invasive, pretty much a weed.
-It’s dainty little bell like flowers and maroon spotted throat look incredible floating in bouquets or out the side of arrangements.
+It’s doing amazingly, in fact, it’s quickly spreading through our garden beds.
+To me, that’s the definition of a good plant, easy care and invasive, pretty much a weed.
+Its dainty little bell-like flowers and maroon spotted throat look incredible floating in bouquets or out the side of arrangements.

-Erin: Zoe, thank you so much for taking the time to chat with me –especially during this busy time of year for you.
+Erin: Zoë, thank you so much for taking the time to chat with me—especially during this busy time of year for you.
 I’ve so enjoyed learning more about your operation and seeing so many of your dreamy photos.
-I would absolutely love to visit you in person some day!
+I would absolutely love to visit you in person someday!